Rigoletto: Great Music, Some Unpleasant Characters, and a Tragedy

 Act One Synopsis: The Creation of a Curse

-Rigoletto is a jester in the court of the Duke of Mantua.
+Rigoletto is set in the city of Mantua in northern Italy and has three acts.
+The title character is a jester in the court of the Duke of Mantua.
 He amuses the duke by making fun of the courtiers, which naturally angers them.
 The Duke is licentious and enjoys seducing both married and unmarried women.
 In fact, he seems to be obsessed with the idea of seduction.

 We discover that the Duke has noticed a young woman in church and is determined that she will be one of his next conquests.
 The Duke is unaware that the woman is Gilda, Rigoletto's daughter.